 It was estimated that the pandemic would reshape global trade.
 Companies looked to reduce their dependence on Chinese manufacturing.
 The Economist Intelligence Unit (EIU) reported that the pandemic could “reverse globalization” by accelerating a move toward regional supply chains.

-“Covid-19 will push more companies in other sectors to relocate parts of their supply chains.
+“Covid-19 will push more companies in other sectors to relocate parts of their supply chains and changing International trade in 2020.
 The outcome of this will be an Asian supply chain network that is both less China-focused and more diverse,”

 the report predicted.